11 Everyday Items You Don’t Wash Nearly Enough

 Here are the skin changes you should never ignore.

 Thanks to the sweat and oils from your skin, bras can be the perfect environment to grow ugly bacteria—especially when you wear them day in and day out.
 While most of the bacteria found in a bra are harmless, in some cases they can cause rashes, odours and even infections.
 Most experts recommend washing your bra every two to three wears, which can seem like a lot considering that many bras need to be hand-washed and air-dried.
 It’s best to stock up so you always have a clean option.

 Here’s your gross fact for the day: Your car steering wheel is dirtier than a public toilet.
 Researchers from Queen Mary University in London swabbed a steering wheel and found 700 bacteria per square inch—nearly nine times more than what they found on public toilet seats.
 Now consider that the steering wheel is usually the first thing you touch when you get in the car and that many of us also eat, apply makeup, or floss while driving.
-(Here are more things you need to stop doing in your car.)
 To make sure you’re not driving carpool in a cesspool, keep a package of cleaning wipes in your car and regularly wipe down the wheel as well as the gear shift knob, radio buttons and handles.

 Check out more car interior cleaning tips.